-Professor Koratkar is a winner of the NSF CAREER Award (2003), AHS Francois-Xavier Bagnoud Award (2004), RPI Early Career Award (2005) and the Electrochemical Society's SES Young investigator Award (2009).
-He has published a book on graphene in composite materials and over 100 journal papers, including 4 papers with the Nature Publishing Group (1 in Nature, 2 in Nature Materials & 1 in Scientific Reports).
-Koratkar's papers have been cited over 2,700 times (H-index of 28).
-He has obtained ~$7.8 Million in research grants from several agencies including NSF, NYSERDA, ONR, ARO, AEC and Industry.
-In September 2010, Koratkar was appointed Editor of CARBON (Elsevier).
+Professor Koratkar is a winner of the NSF CAREER Award (2003), RPI Early Career Award (2005), the Electrochemical Society's SES Young investigator Award (2009), American Society of Mechanical Engineering (ASME) Gustus L. Larson Memorial Award (2015) and the IIT-Bombay Distinguished Alumnus Award (2019).
+In 2016, Koratkar was elected a Fellow of the ASME.
+He has published a book on graphene as an additive in composite materials and over 220 archival journal papers and 5 Patents (>25,000 Citations, H-Index = 75).
+His publications include one in Science, one in Nature, one in PNAS, three in Nature Materials, four in Nature Communications, ten in Advanced Materials, fifteen in ACS Nano, six in Nano Letters, eight in Advanced Functional Materials and eight in Small.
+In 2018, Clarivate Analytics named him in their highly cited researchers list (top 1% by citations).
+Koratkar has obtained over $11 Million in research grants from several agencies including NSF, NYSERDA, ONR, ARO, AEC and Industry.
+In 2010, Koratkar was appointed Editor of CARBON (Elsevier).

 |